romanrodriguez/hangman-game-api/README.md

  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

-##Endpoints Included:
+## Endpoints Included:
  - **create_user**
     - Path: 'user'
     - Method: POST
     - Parameters: user_name, email (required)
     - Returns: Message confirming creation of the User.
     - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists, or if User doesn't provide an email address.
+Will raise a ConflictException if a User with that user_name already exists, or if User doesn't provide a valid email address.

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, attempts
+    - Parameters: user_name
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
+    - Description: Creates a new Game.
+User_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Also adds a task to a task queue to update the average moves remaining for active games.

+ - **get_game_history**
+    - Path: game/{urlsafe_game_key}/history
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: All moves performed in the game
+    - Description: Processes all historical data on games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'
     - Method: GET